rust-lang/rfcs/text/0000-rc-newref-clone.md

 # Alternatives
 [alternatives]: #alternatives

-Finer grained traits could probably be added to express shallow and deep copies, another trait could also be added to express adding a reference to a reference-counted object.
-It could also be added later
+This RFC tries to remain as straightforard and simple as possible.
+The tention between deep and shallow clones could maybe also be avoided through the addition of finer grained ShallowClone and DeepClone traits.
+It is not clear tothe author, however, if the added genericity would be useful in practice.

-The impact of not accepting this proposal would be that a paper-cut of the language remains.
+The impact of not accepting this proposal would be that a "paper-cut" annoyance in the standard library remains.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 Is there a better name than ```new_ref```?
+The documentation uses the term _pointer_ in many places, although _reference_-counting is also present. ```new_ptr``` would work as well, although _ptr_ seems to be most used in referrence to raw pointers.
+Longer names such as ```new_reference``` or ```new_pointer``` are just as informative, although the extra length goes against the general convention of using short names for common constructs.
+Othe names such as ```new_rc```, ```new_arc```, etc. could be considered.

+# Generalization

+The author believes that as in general, types (structures and enums) should provide methods using adequately descriptive names and, _in addition_, implement (usually more abstract) traits using these methods.
+This way, no compromise is made on the names of the functionality exposed by the type.

-# Notes
+# Example
-[1] Here is an example of code where the similarity between ```Vec<T>::clone()``` and ```Arc<Vec<T>>::clone()``` is a recurrent source of confusion:
+Here is an example of code where the similarity between ```Vec<T>::clone()``` and ```Arc<Vec<T>>::clone()``` is a recurrent source of confusion:

 [WebRender](https://github.com/servo/webrender)'s [resource_cache.rs](https://github.com/servo/webrender/blob/e1ba6ff8146a0ba7a33bb9af6390b34f6b313b78/webrender/src/resource_cache.rs#L381) now stores CPU image data as an ```Arc<Vec<u8>>```.
-These were originally simple ```Vec<u8>``` which were cloned each time they were be sent to a separate thread in charge of communicating with the GPU.
+These were originally simple ```Vec<u8>```s which were cloned each time they were be sent to a separate thread in charge of communicating with the GPU.
 Images being potentially very large, these clones were quite expensive and we decided to use Arcs to avoid the copy.
-Since cloning an entire vector and creating a reference-counted reference are both exposed through ```Clone::clone()```, the places where the expensive clones happened read exactly the same now that they only increment an atomic reference count.
-Long after this change reading ```image.data.clone()``` still rings an alarm when reading or reviewing this code because it _reads_ like an expensive operation (copy the entire image) even though it is a simple atomic increment.
-People still occasionally talk about fixing these already-fixed copies and reviewers themselves get it wrong.
+Since cloning an entire vector and creating a reference-counted reference are both exposed through ```Clone::clone()``` (and _only_ through clone), the places where the expensive clones happened read exactly the same now that they only increment an atomic reference count.
+Long after this change, reading ```image.data.clone()``` still rings an alarm when going through or reviewing this code because it _reads_ like an expensive operation (copy the entire image) even though it is a simple atomic increment.
+People still occasionally talk about fixing these already-fixed clones and reviewers themselves have gotten it wrong at times.
 If it was possible to write ```image.data.new_ref()```, this simple code would be a lot less misleading.
+This example is simple and came up recently, but isn't specific to the type of problem WebRender is solving.
+There are many other places where clone could be replaced by a more descriptive wording for improved clarity.